cloudevents/spec/cloudevents/working-drafts/dds-protocol-binding.md

 - `application/cloudevent+dds` for a wider range of data types (text, binary, JSON)

-If the `datacontenttype` attribute is set to `application/cloudevent+dds`, the `dataencoding` attribute defines the encoding of the message body.
+If the `datacontenttype` attribute is set to `application/cloudevent+dds`, the `datacontentencoding` attribute defines the encoding of the message body.

 The `content-type` field in the message header MUST be consistent with the `datacontenttype` attribute.